JeromyIrvine/screeps-pub/readme.md

 - [x] Only one harvester should pursue a dropped energy - they should not all divert
 - [x] Harvesters should also looks for tombstones and grab that energy
 - [ ] Advanced tower logic: repair and heal
+- [x] Storage support for harvesters
+- [ ] Storage awareness for workers
+- [ ] Add Wall Repairers

+## Roles

+### Harvester

+Harvests energy sources and brings them to the spawn, extensions, storage, and containers.
+Harvesters also scavenge tombstones and dropped energy sources > 40 in size.

+### Long Distance Harvester *not yet coded*

+LDH's harvest energy from other rooms and import it.

+### Upgrader

+Upgraders use energy from containers or sources to upgrade the control point.

+### Builder

+Builders use energy from containers or sources to build structures.
+If there is nothing to build, they will fall back to an Upgrader role.

+### Repairer

+Repairers use energy from containers or sources to repair structures.
+If there is nothing to repair, they will fall back to a Builder role, and if nothing to build, to an Upgrader role.

+## Wall Repairer *not yet coded*

+Wall repairers are a specialize unit that repair walls and ramparts.